warunsinx/durin-L2-sub-ens/README.md

 ### 1. Deploy Instance of Registry

 Go to [Durin.dev](https://durin.dev/).
 Choose Sepolia or Mainnet ENS name resolution.
-Pick a supported L2, these are NOT testnets.
+Pick a supported L2 -- either mainnet or sepolia.
 Deploy.

 Once complete note the deployed registry address on the L2.